wjoe2046/unit-12-testing/README.md

 ### Unit Tests
 Unit tests attempt to *isolate* an individual function and ensure that that function does what it says it does.
 Functions are much easier to unit test when they have their *dependencies injected*, that is to say, when their dependencies are passed in as parameters.
 Unit tests are generally faster than integration tests since they are testing smaller chunks of code.
 If a function relies on another function in order to do its job, we typically will *mock out* the functions that are relied upon.
 This allows us to test just the function we care about.
 Jest has built-in functionality for mocking, but there are many other libraries which exist to making mocking easier, such as [Sinon.JS](http://sinonjs.org/docs/), [Nock](https://github.com/node-nock/nock), or [mockery](https://github.com/mfncooper/mockery).

+### Snapshots
+A lot of the time, the biggest benefit of tests is just that they let us know when the code we change has unintended consequences somewhere else in the codebase. **Snapshots** are a powerful Jest feature to address this: rather than checking the properties of function outputs one by one, we compare the output to a previous version that was recorded _when we knew it was correct._ This lets us cover a lot of code without having to dig too deep, but they're only as reliable as the code they're testing, and can't be used for TDD.

 ### Integration Tests
 Unit tests help us isolate the exact source of bugs.
 Integration tests attempt to ensure that groups of functions working together provide an expected output.
 For example, an integration test may make sure that if an HTTP GET request hits my server at the `/cats` route then my server's router handler will send a list of all cats in the database as JSON.
 In the background, the server's route handler may have interacted with multiple controller functions and database calls.
 It may also just directly test a function which relies on the results of multiple other functions, and allow the function to call those functions rather than mocking them out like a unit test might.
 Integration tests are typically slower to run than unit tests.